What's it like to have a mum with Parkinson's?

 - can lose balance, trip and fall

-As well as difficulties with movement, people with Parkinson’s might have other symptoms, such as tiredness, pain, depression, anxiety, problems with memory, swallowing and sleep and problems going to the toilet.
+As well as difficulties with movement, people with Parkinson’s might have other symptoms, such as tiredness, pain, depression, anxiety, and problems with memory, swallowing, sleep and going to the toilet.

 Parkinson’s symptoms may become more noticeable if the person with the condition is unwell or becomes stressed, worried or nervous.